stackchat-ai/wechat-mini-program-messenger-sdk/README.md

 ```

 ## Messenger Client Page
-The messenger client will occupy the entirety of the page it is added to, since mini-programs don't allow ui components to persist between pages we strongly recommend that you add the web client as a tab to your program, you can add it as a page, however when you want to open the chat widget you will need to create a link to navigate to that page.
+The messenger client will occupy the entirety of the page it is added to, since mini programs don't allow ui components to persist between pages we strongly recommend that you add the web client as a tab to your program, you can add it as a page, however when you want to open the chat widget you will need to create a link to navigate to that page.

 Finally we need to register our page inside of the app and the webview page in order to have them render correctly.
 Here is an example setup of the chat-tab.